microsoft/moaw/workshops/serverless-overview/workshop.md

 <div class="tip" data-title="Tips">

-> For the purpose of this lab we will create all the resources in the same region, for instance France Central (francecentral) or West Europe (westeurope).
+> For the purpose of this lab you will create all the resources in the same region, for instance France Central (francecentral) or West Europe (westeurope).
 >
 > [Resource Groups][resource-group]